mtlynch/screenjournal/README.md

 Currently, ScreenJournal does not support open signups.
 The only way for new users to join your ScreenJournal server is if you invite them.

 From the nav bar, go to Admin > Invites to create invitation URLs to share with new users.

+### Adding reviews

+Once you have ScreenJournal up and running, you're ready to add reviews.
+Click "Add Rating" from the homepage to begin writing reviews.

 ## Parameters